HELP PRESERVE THE LEGACY

 When students come to the mountain, they have a chance to be with a world much like it was 100, maybe 1,000, years ago.
 It’s lovely knowing that, regardless how much the world shrinks and time moves faster, it’s still matched by this thing measured in millennia.

-The new lodge will be different in some respects, but it will have all the functions of the existing lodge—and dramatically more.
-It will preserve the incredible sense of community, character and traditions that make it such a special place.
-It will also be more accessible for all generations and guests with disabilities, so that everybody in the College can use it easily.
+The new lodge is different in some respects, but it has all the functions of the existing lodge—and dramatically more.
+It preserves the incredible sense of community, character and traditions that make it such a special place.
+It is also more accessible for all generations and for guests with disabilities, so that everybody in the College can use it easily.
 That's huge.

-But all the things about it—the mountain, the hike, the traditions, that one night that students spend here on their way back from their trip—those won’t change at all.
+But all the things about it—the mountain, the hike, the traditions, that one night that students spend here on their way back from their trip—won’t change at all.